Skip to content

 State Updates

-Update loop state in each iteration:
+Update loop state in each iteration using a function node that reads/writes typed values.

 var updateState = new FunctionGraphNode(

-kernelFunction: (state) => {
+kernelFunction: (KernelArguments args) =>

-var currentIteration = state.GetInt("iteration", 0);
+var currentIteration = state.GetValue<int>("iteration");

-var currentAccumulator = state.GetInt("accumulator", 0);
+var currentAccumulator = state.GetValue<int>("accumulator");

-var newValue = state.GetInt("current_value", 0);
+var newValue = state.GetValue<int>("current_value");

 return $"Iteration {currentIteration + 1} completed";